 A final word—know your why.

 There are, of course, a plethora of other questions you are likely to be asked.
-Our mission is to help you close more deals and retain more business, and, in addition to our magazines and other tools like postcards and digital marketing products, we have a large library of FREE resources, including webinars, ebooks, success guides, checklists, and blogs to help prepare you to answer them.
+Our mission is to help you close more deals and retain more business, and, in addition to our magazines and other tools like postcards (we’ll add 25 FREE postcards to your order) and digital marketing products (we’ll give you a 30-day FREE trial), we have a large library of complimentary resources, including webinars, e-books, success guides, checklists, and blogs like this one to help prepare you to answer them.
 We also have free lead magnets and printable door hangers designed to entice prospects to contact you.

 Starting any career can be anxiety provoking.
 I hope this blog gives you solid, practical actions you can take so that you and your prospects feel confident about putting their trust in you.